neuro4ml/neuro4ml.github.io/Week_1/2-Neuron_Function.md

 (resting-membrane-potential)=
 ## Resting membrane potential

 The neuron's cell membrane plays a key role in generating resting potential and spikes.
-In [](#restingpotential), the cell membrane seperates the inside of the cell from the outside.
+In [](#restingpotential), the cell membrane separates the inside of the cell from the outside.

 Importantly, ions (charged particles), like sodium and potassium are unevenly distributed across the membrane.
 For example:
 (gradients)=
-* K+ is at higher concentrations inside
+* K+ is at higher concentrations inside.
-* Na+ and Cl- are at higher concentrations outside
+* Na+ and Cl- are at higher concentrations outside.

 This means that there are both chemical and electrical gradients across the membrane.